yayaq1/quartz/content/work/projects.md

 # My Projects

-*These are the digital experiences I've crafted—each one a story of problem-solving, passion, and the joy of making something that matters.*
+*These are the digital experiences I've crafted-each one a story of problem-solving, passion, and the joy of making something that matters.*

 ## Fastrack
 **The Project That Put Us on the Map**

 Built with friends, Fastrack became our breakthrough project that caught the attention of executives and companies across Pakistan.
-It wasn't just about the technical achievement—it was proof that we could create something that truly mattered.
+It wasn't just about the technical achievement-it was proof that we could create something that truly mattered.

 **What I learned**: The power of collaboration, the importance of execution, and how the right project at the right time can change everything.